-The maximum we will currently consider lending on new build houses & flats is 80%.
+The maximum we will currently consider lending on new build properties is:

 An initial occupancy/new build property is classed as any property being occupied and/or sold for the first time on the open market in its current state and includes converted and refurbished properties.
 These will fall into one of the following categories:

 - Refurbished property i.e. refurbishment of an existing residential property.
 Typically a refurbished property will be considered as initial occupancy where the vendor is a builder/developer and the property has been vacated to allow for the refurbishment to be undertaken.

 - Newly converted property i.e. conversion of an existing non residential property, e.g. an existing mill converted into flats.

 - A property, either new or converted (as above), that has been tenanted and is now offered for sale by the builder/developer.

 A property, either new or converted (as above), that has been tenanted and is now offered for sale by the builder/developer.
 Property must be subject to one of the following building control and monitoring requirements:

 - Building Standards Indemnity Scheme from a warranty provider accepted by TSB.

 - Professional consultant where small, solely residential development of no more than 15 units - consultant must meet qualifying criteria.